Smartphones: Can they be truly eco-friendly? | DW | 30.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Cell phones have a huge environmental footprint.
+Cellphones have a huge environmental footprint.
 One company trying to change this is Fairphone.
-As they announces their latest offering, DW asks whether a no-impact smartphone is even possible.
+As they announce their latest offering, DW asks whether a no-impact smartphone is even possible.

 The average smartphone is millions of times more powerful than the computers that guided Nasa astronauts to the moon.

 That's quite something given that they tend to weigh less than 200g.
 But for all their physical lightness, they have a heavy carbon footprint.
-Besides being responsible for between 40kg and 80kg of carbon dioxide (CO2), the production process also requires the extraction of heavy metals like gold and cobalt which often causes toxic pollution to leak from mines and refineries.
+Besides being responsible for between 40 kilograms (kg) (88.2lbs) and 80kg of carbon dioxide (CO2), the production process also requires the extraction of heavy metals like gold and cobalt which often causes toxic pollution to leak from mines and refineries.

 As leading phone manufacturers have taken to launching new models on a regular basis, thereby encouraging older ones to be discarded more quickly, one company has come to stand out from the crowd.
 Fairphone, which claims to make "no secret" of putting "people and planet" first, embraces a modular design to increase the lifespan of its products by making them easier to repair.